 To some, this may sound wasteful.
 Why give someone money they don’t need, and then tax their other income?
 Think of it this way: is it wasteful to put seat belts in every car instead of only in the cars of those who have gotten into accidents thus demonstrating their need for seat belts?
 Good drivers never get into accidents, right?
 So it might seem wasteful.
 But it’s not because we recognize the absurd costs of determining who would and wouldn’t need seat belts, and the immeasurable costs of being wrong.
 We also recognize that accidents don’t only happen to “bad” drivers.
 They can happen to anyone, at any time, purely due to random chance.
 As a result, seat belts for everyone.

-The truth is that the costs of people having insufficient incomes are many and collectively massive.
+The truth is that the costs of people having insufficient basic income are many and collectively massive.
 It burdens the healthcare system.
 It burdens the criminal justice system.
 It burdens the education system.
 It burdens would-be entrepreneurs, it burdens both productivity and consumer buying power and therefore entire economies.
 The total cost of all of these burdens well exceeds $1 trillion annually, and so the few hundred billion net additional cost of UBI pays for itself many times over.
 That’s the big-picture maths.

 The real effects on motivation